Are Your Medicare Marketing Materials Compliant?

 See additional disclaimers you may need on your marketing materials

-Q: While running a website, can I reference a Medicare Advantage plan’s marketing materials and the trademarks of the companies I represent?
+Q: On my website, can I reference a Medicare Advantage plan’s marketing materials and the trademarks of the companies I represent?

-A: Agents cannot reference a specific Medicare Advantage or prescription drug plan’s marketing materials or use an insurance company’s trademark on their site.
+A: Agents cannot reference specific prescription drug plans or Medicare Advantage marketing on materials or use an insurance company’s trademark on their site.
 When a plan-specific or company-specific reference is used regarding a Medicare plan, it’s considered that company’s marketing material.
 It’s like forging a signature or fabricating a quote.
 If it wasn’t approved or provided by the company, it’s not OK to use it.
-Additionally, if an agent wants to reference any Medicare Advantage plan information or the insurance company logo on their website, the agent must work with the specific insurance company to obtain their prior approval.

 Q: Can I reference Medicare Advantage or prescription drug plan info on direct mail marketing material?